 As with in service design loads, construction loads in at heights less than 0.4m can be distributed or not distributed.
 For more information on this option see the discussion for in service design loads.

 The right hand screen segment provides a concise summation of the pipe design and includes material quantities for the installation.
 Also shown is a diagram of the installation quantities.

-Clicking on the Calculation Details button underneath the image of the installation type bottom of the page will open the Load Calculation Details pop up window for quick perusal of calculation parameters and results.
+Clicking on the Details button at the bottom of the page will open the Load Calculation Details window.

-Clicking on the Print button at the top of the left hand screen portion will allow the user the option to print the Pipe Load Summary, the Pipe Installation and Quantities, a Detailed Load Report, the Installation Specification and the Construction Load Graph.
+Clicking on the Print button at the bottom of the page will allow the user the option to print the Pipe Load Summary, the Pipe Installation and Quantities, a Detailed Load Report, the Installation Specification and the Construction Load Graphs.

 The installation quantities show the height of each zone and the volume of each zone.
 The bulking factor used to convert the solid or compacted volume to a loose volume is input on the Other tab of the “Project Details and Global Settings” window.
 Whilst default values for the bulking factor are included users should input values applicable to the particular materials being used.